 I was delighted to join the Survival Center as Executive Director in May 2004, having previously been a program manager at a national non-profit, the director of operations at a fast-paced socially-responsible local business, and a public interest lawyer serving the deaf community in the Washington, DC area.
-I am active in local and regional Quaker activities, and enjoy a variety of hobbies – most recently learning to play the banjo and playing bluegrass music with my spouse, Gina.
+I am a bicycling and bike touring enthusiast, active in my Quaker community, and enjoy a variety of hobbies – most recently learning to play the banjo and playing bluegrass music with my spouse, Gina.

 I have been working in the Pioneer Valley for the past 15 years, previously working as Executive Director of SHOW Circus Studio in Easthampton, MA and as Old Chapel Manager at UMass Amherst.
 I am currently on the Board of Directors for Noho Pride, and spend a lot of personal time running a local entertainment company with my husband.
 I consider myself a maker and I love baking, gardening, sewing, and creating for friends and family.
 I am excited to bring my knowledge and expertise to the Northampton Survival Center, and to be part of an organization that does so much good for the community.